heyjaywilson/taskList/Readme.md

 fetchRequest.predicate = NSPredicate(format: "id == %@", taskID as CVarArg)
 fetchRequest.fetchLimit = 1
 do {
     let test = try context.fetch(fetchRequest)
     let taskUpdate = test[0] as!
 NSManagedObject
     taskUpdate.setValue(isComplete, forKey: "isComplete")
 } catch {
     print(error)
 }
 ```

 Let's dive into this a bit.
 The first thing we do is set a constant for the new value of `isComplete` for the task.
 Then, we set the id of the task to a constant to use in the predicate.
 Next, we need to create a fetch request that gets the specific task that we are updating.
 Then we perform the update.

-Now if you run the app, the app will allow you to add a task and then tap on it to mark as complete.
+Now, if you run the app, the app will allow you to add a task and then tap on it to mark as complete.
 Since we are only using the non-completed tasks in the list, the completed task disappears from the list.
 The gif below shows the final app.

 ![](https://github.com/maeganjwilson/taskList/blob/master/images/finished.gif?raw=true)